Skip to content

 Configuration Guide

-This guide provides comprehensive documentation for configuring Continuum Router.
-The router supports multiple configuration methods with a clear priority system to provide maximum flexibility for different deployment scenarios.
+This guide documents how to configure Continuum Router.
+The router supports multiple configuration methods with a clear priority system for different deployment scenarios.

 Configuration Methods